 The quality of care would be raised to higher standards.
-Everyone has heard or read about a surgeon who missed a surgery, often by inadvertence.
+Everyone has heard or read about a surgeon who screwed up, often by inadvertence.
 With a machine guided by an A.I, this kind of misadventure has less chance of happening.
 The A.I, when booted, will do its job, and would not be distracted by a colleague speaking to him.
 Moreover, A.I will follow a strict protocol elaborated with thousands of examples, when a surgeon can fall prey to blackouts.
 However, A.I will NOT execute its task alone.
 Even if the machine could be extremely precise, there must be someone in case of hazard (a powercut for example).

 Another positive impact would be on the economy.
 As said earlier, the actual impact on the economy is huge, and could increase with the issues solved.
-Investors would then be much more confident about A.I future and would buy shares, powering the international economy.
+Investors would then be much more confident about A.I future and would buy shares.
+The sector of A.I in healthcare would therefore be lucrative.
+It would also create jobs.
+We would actually need more engineers and developers.
+A.I in healthcare could definitely have a positive impact on the economy.

-A.I have therefore a bright future in healthcare.

-3.Cases Studies
+3. Cases Studies